 The first image you add to your article must appear within the first 500 words.
 At least one image needs to be toward the top to help grab the attention of the audience.
 With this in mind, please choose an eye-catching image.
 Adding images to the body of your article can be done with a copy/paste feature.
 Likely, your images will not transfer over with the text when you copy/paste the entirety of your article.
 Images can be selected individually, copied, then pasted to the correct location in the wiki using the ctrl + v keystrokes.

 Add a thumbnail to your article by using the Media Uploader button located toward the wiki center.
 Clicking the button will bring up a modal that will allow you to choose an image from your computer and upload it as an asset to your wiki.
 You cannot copy/paste the thumbnail.
 The image must be saved as an image (.jpeg or .png) on your computer or in a reachable cloud location.

 Click the "Choose File" button and navigate to the location of the image you want to upload.

 Once you click "Open," you will be back to the modal.
 You should see the name of your selected image.

 This text indicates the upload was successful.
-When returning to the wiki, you should see that every location that once displayed the GURU Solutions logo now displays the image you just uploaded.
-A preview of the image will also be shown next to the media uploader.
+When returning to the wiki, you should see that every location that once displayed the GURU Solutions logo displays the image you just uploaded.
+In addition, a preview of the image will also be shown next to the media uploader.

-After pasting the image, you will need to select it and click the Insert/edit image button on the editor toolbar.
+After pasting the image, you will need to select it and click the editor toolbar's Insert/edit image button.